kubeflow/community/proposals/fate-operator-proposal.md

 ```
 FateJob defines the job sent to FATE cluster:
 * fateClusterRef defines the cluster of FATE deployed on Kubernetes.
 Its value is resource name of FATE cluster created by CRD “FateCluster”;
-* jobConf defines the details of a FML job.
+* jobConf defines the details of an FML job.
 It includes:
    * pipeline: the workflow pipeline of FATE.
 In FATE, there are many prebuilt algorithm components (ref: https://github.com/FederatedAI/FATE/tree/master/federatedml and https://github.com/FederatedAI/FATE/tree/master/federatedrec), which can be used to train models.
 The pipeline defines how data are passed through and processed in the whole training flow;
    * moduleConf: the detail configuration of each algorithm component, e.g. the optimizers, the batch size etc.